uelab/uelab.github.io/docs/design-pattern.md

 </ul>

 ## Deliverables
-- Sign up for a presentation slot by 1/6/23
+- [Sign up](https://docs.google.com/spreadsheets/d/13Y34iOtsp5GioD4W1nHmT4Uik3fT9n760A-TgrDigZE/edit?usp=drive_link){:target="_blank"} for a presentation slot by 1/6/23
 - Submit your slides by the start of class on the day of your presentation
 - Give your presentation in class